kallaway/100-days-of-code/r2-html-log.md

 **R2D26, March 03, 2021**
 Did a bit of experimentation with aligh-self, trying to mix it with Flex Direction Row and Column, and see how the elements behaved when doing so, also combining it with flex-wrap and so on.
 Also practiced with setting up Flex-Basis, Flex-Grow and Flex-Shrink and adding the examples to my Flexbox practice test website.
 I have yet to implement the examples with the Flex shorthand and the media queries, I think I am going to finish practicing the rest of the section by tomorrow, and then it's on to the Pricing Panel Project.
 You can check the Flexbox examples here: https://mr2much.github.io/webdev/bootcamp/flexbox/

+**R2D27, March 4th, 2021**
+Today I practiced with Flex shorthand and Media queries, and did the bits of code alongs to practice media queries and make a responsive Nav Bar, finally completing Section 10 of the course.
+Also completed the code along project for the Pricing Panel which was a lot of fun, so today I completed Section 11 too, and I'm going to start with Section 12 which covers Bootstrap.